Discord alternatives: Our top picks for online communication

 Reddit: Forum-style community chat

-Reddit is a forum-based platform where users can engage in structured discussions and real-time chatrooms (via Reddit Chat).
-While not a direct competitor to Discord, Reddit serves as an excellent alternative for large-scale communities that prefer threaded discussions over live chat.
+Reddit is a forum-based chat app where users can engage in structured discussions and real-time chatrooms (via Reddit Chat).
+While not a direct competitor to Discord, Reddit serves as an excellent alternative for large-scale communities that prefer threaded discussions over live chat and support for group conversation.

 discord alternatives - reddit Reddit is a forum-based platform - Image © reddit.com